joshhhhyyyy/Redirects/README.md

 It just redirs the user to the website

 ## Instructions
-Download the folder SAMPLE from code or release replace the website link in index.html
+Download the folder SAMPLE from code or [releases](https://github.com/Joseos123/Redirects/releases) replace the website link in index.html

 ## Index